forxandknives/SCPCB-Speedrun-Mod/README.md

 4. In-game detection for if a seed is beatable or not.<br>
 5. Increased cheat protection.<br>
 6. Quality of life changes.<br>
 7. Pasting from your clipboard into text boxes now works.<br>
 8. Console command "e" which enables god/fly/infstam/notarget.<br>
+9. Console command "quit" which quits the game.<br>
+10. Updated functionality for text boxes.<br>